 Simple English definitions for legal terms

-Read a random definition: right of publicity
+Read a random definition: attorney's duty of confidentiality

 An international fund is a type of mutual fund that invests in stocks and bonds of companies outside the United States.
 It is different from a global fund, which invests in stocks and bonds throughout the world, including the US, and a single-country fund, which invests in an individual nation outside the US.
 Mutual funds are investment companies that pool money from shareholders to invest in a diversified selection of securities, such as stocks and bonds.
 There are different types of mutual funds, including balanced funds, bond funds, common-stock funds, growth funds, income funds, index funds, and utility funds, among others.